 Lake Nakuru National Park

-Day 4 – L. Nakuru – Amboseli National Park
+Day 4: Lake Nakuru – Amboseli National Park

 Amboseli National Park

-What is included in the 6 Day Kenya Camping Safari cost?
+- What is included in the 8 Day Budget Camping Safari Kenya Tour cost?

 - Accommodation on full board basis